India's largest container port disrupted by global cyber attack

 MUMBAI Operations at one of three terminals at India's largest container port JNPT, near the commercial hub of Mumbai, have been disrupted by the global ransomware attack, the port said on Wednesday.

-The affected terminal is operated by Danish shipping giant AP Moller-Maersk (MAERSKb.CO), which said on Tuesday that the cyber attack had caused outages in its computer systems globally.
+The affected terminal is operated by Danish shipping giant AP Moller-Maersk, which said on Tuesday that the cyber attack had caused outages in its computer systems globally.

 Clients were notified on Wednesday morning that vessel operations at the terminal would be hit and that the company could not say when normal services would resume, according to one shipping industry source.